 Chemotherapy is the use of powerful drugs to kill cancer.
 In bladder cancer, chemotherapy may be given alone or with surgery or radiation therapy or both.
 It may be given before or after the other therapies.
-Chemotherapy can usually be given in the oncologist's office, but it may require a stay in the hospital.
+Chemotherapy can usually be given in the oncologist's office, but it may require a stay in the hospital

 Stages Ta, T1, and CIS bladder cancer can be treated with intravesical chemotherapy.
 After removal of the tumor, one or more liquid drugs are introduced into the bladder via a thin, plastic tube called a catheter.
 The drugs remain in the bladder for several hours and are then drained out, commonly with urination.
 This treatment is typically repeated once a week for several weeks.

 Cancer that has invaded deeply into the bladder, lymph nodes, or other organs requires systemic or intravenous chemotherapy.
 The cancer-fighting drugs are injected into the bloodstream via a vein.
 This way, the drugs get into almost every part of the body and, ideally, kill cancer cells wherever they are.

 Chemotherapy is well known for its unpleasant side effects.
 The side effects depend on which drugs you receive and how the drugs are given.

 The severity of side effects varies by person.
 For unknown reasons, some people tolerate chemotherapy much better than others.

 Some of the most common side effects of systemic chemotherapy include nausea and vomiting, loss of appetite, hair loss, sores on the inside of the mouth or in the digestive tract, feeling tired or lacking energy (because of anemia, that is, low red blood cell count), increased susceptibility to infection (because of low white blood cell count), and easy bruising or bleeding (because of low platelet count).
 Numbness or tingling in the hands or feet can occur.
 Ask your oncologist about the specific effects you should expect.

 These side effects are almost always temporary and go away when chemotherapy is over.

 Multiple studies have demonstrated that intravesical chemotherapy is effective in decreasing the recurrence rate of superficial bladder cancers on a short-term basis.

-Intravesical chemotherapy, such as Mitomycin, is often given as a single dose in the bladder immediately after the tumor has
+Intravesical chemotherapy, such as Mitomycin, is often given as a single dose in the bladder immediately after the tumor has been removed with cystoscopy.

-Intravesical chemotherapy can irritate the bladder or
+Intravesical chemotherapy can irritate the bladder or kidneys.